Acadia National Park Things To Do

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy see our Terms & Conditions page.
 Thank you.

 Famed for its rugged and spectacular beauty, Acadia National Park encompasses sections of Maine’s Mt.
 Desert Island, Schoodic Peninsula, and Isle Au Haut.
 Within its boundaries there are miles of carriage roads, hiking trails, and scenic highways.
-Our article on things to do in Acadia National Park will highlight the park’s most treasured natural attractions and activities.
+Our article on things to do in Acadia National Park will highlight the park’s most treasured attractions and activities.

-HULL'S COVE VISITOR'S CENTER
+HULLS COVE VISITORS CENTER

 DRIVE THE ACADIA PARK LOOP ROAD

 The Acadia Park Loop Road is a 27-mile road that winds past some of the prettiest portions of the Mt.
-Desert Island’s coastline.
+Desert Island including the spectacular Maine coast, old timber forests, glacial lakes, and lush bogs.
 Beginning at the Hull’s Cove Visitor’s Center, the road snakes around the island with parking lots placed by natural attractions.
-Most of the road is one-way.
-Highlights of the ride include:

-Sand Beach – Acadia
+Sand Beach Acadia

 The only sandy beach in the park is surrounded by granite cliffs and long grasses.
 The beach is the starting point of many popular hikes including the Acadia Ocean Path.

-Thunder Hole – Acadia
+Thunder Hole Acadia

-Otter Cliffs – Acadia
+Otter Cliffs Acadia

 The view from the top of the 110-foot Otter Cliffs is one of the best in the park.
 In addition to providing spectacular coastal views, Otter Cliffs are a great place to rock climb (and watch the rock-climbers).